keeperofthenecklace/movieDB/README.md

 Second, the fetched data is written to an xls format and stored in the reports directory.

-The file name is 'imdb_' + name title of the films you requested + today's date
+The file name is 'imdb_' + name title of the films you requested

-For example, the fetched data used
+For example, the fetched data is written to the report folder as:

-    $ open /reports/imdb_JurassicWorld_Spy_20150611.xls
+    $ open /reports/imdb_JurassicWorld_Spy.xls

-## Usage - Analyze Raw Data and Generate Statistical Results (4 Steps)
+## Usage - Analyzing Data From IMDb.

     $ irb